HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 *   Familiarize yourself with industry best practices for things like grammar, punctuation, capitalization, formatting, abbreviations, accessibility, localization, and more.
+*   Keep your writing clear, succinct, accurate, and use a conversational tone.
+    Avoid wordy prose and making the tone too informal or formal, find a nice middle ground.
 *   Understand how to follow a style guide, such as the [Google developer documentation style guide](https://developers.google.com/style).
 *   Discuss writing with other writers and editors.
 For example, check out